pcal43/mob-filter/docs/advanced-configuration.md

 List of weather types: CLEAR, RAIN, SNOW, THUNDER.
 True if the mob is spawning on a block that has the given weather type.

+#### `difficulty`
+*Only available in version `0.19.1+1.21.7` and greater.*
+List of difficulty types: PEACEFUL, EASY, NORMAL, HARD.
+True if the current world difficulty is included in the list.

 #### `random`
 *Only available in version `0.16.1+1.21.6` and greater.*
 A value between 0 and 1.